 But here’s the real question: is this process actually working for you?
 Or are you in the dilemma a lot of small B2B owners are in, which is that your sales pitches aren’t working like they used to?

 A recent study from Merit reports that 73% of today’s B2B buyers are Millennials.
 A new generation of business owners has become the decision-makers, and you need to catch up with how they make their decisions.

 To Millennials, what matters is the way you do business—the way you engage with your clients, your community, your employees, even the environment.
 Therefore, to get more Millennial buyers, you need to put your values front and center.

 Here’s why and how you need to leverage your values to win more Millennial B2B buyers.

 What makes your buyers want to buy from you?
-Global competitors can easily undercut your low price.
+Global competitors can easily undercut your low prices.
 And the market may catch up with your fresh innovations in a few years.
 Your values are what differentiate you in your market.

 Your values should convey the unique qualities of how you do your business.
 In a speech at Stanford in 2014, AirBnB founder and CEO, Brian Chesky, said “Integrity, honesty—those aren’t core values.
 Those are values that everyone should have.
 But there have to be three, five, six things that are unique to you.”
 Take a look at these 10 companies that highlight their unique values.

 Today, Millennials put a premium on buying from companies with shared values.
 A recent Merit study reports “80% of Millennials indicated that social, environmental, or philanthropic efforts of companies are important to their purchase decisions.”
 Let me illustrate this point.